moon-jam/discord-bot-Remote-Wake-On-LAN/README.md

 ![Access Privileged Gateway Intents](./pictures/Access%20Privileged%20Gateway%20Intents.png) Also, check that your keywords in `config.py` are set correctly.

+**Q: Where should I run this script?**
+A: This script is designed to be run on a device that's always powered on, like a Raspberry Pi or a dedicated server.
+This ensures that the script can always listen for commands and respond accordingly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.